sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 contained in many epoched or continuous datasets, for example, a set of datasets from a group of subjects in one or more conditions of the same task or performing different tasks in the same or different sessions.
-A *STUDY* to manage and process data recorded from multiple subjects, sessions, and/or conditions of an experimental study.
+We use a *STUDY* to manage and process data recorded from multiple subjects, sessions, and/or conditions of an experimental study.

 In addition to the tutorial sections below, you may want to watch the short video below on multiple subjects processing in EEGLAB (hosted on Youtube):